As the baby boomers get older, and we continue to hear the oft repeated saying,

 - Trust but be irrevocable or become irrevocable at the death of the owner

-- Trustee of the trust must provide a copy of the trust or a list of the trust beneficiaries and their entitlements to the custodian or plan administrator by Oct 31 of the year after the owner’s death
+- Trustee must provide a copy of the trust or a list of the beneficiaries and their entitlements to the custodian or plan administrator by Oct 31 of the year after the owner’s death

 - This factor is most often missed because the trustee is usually a layperson